AMANA | Amana Birth & Postpartum Services

 04You will never be one of five clients I am juggling

 The word midwife translates to with women.
 That is what I try to bring to this work.
 Walking with you.
 Sitting with you.
-Showing up for the whole experience, not just the clinical parts.
+Showing up for the whole experience, beyond the clinical parts.
 In many traditional cultures, the midwife held exactly this role alongside the mother.
 This is not a midwifery practice, but it is shaped by that legacy and by a deep belief that you deserve someone who is truly with you.

 What Comes Next